Share records you must keep to complete your tax return

 No matter how organised you are, that’s a lot of paperwork for you to manage and store, and a lot of data for your adviser to sift through and enter into the appropriate forms.
 So that means work for you and your adviser, and subsequently, cost for you.

 The good news is that Sharesight updates and maintains all of these records for you.
-Once you set up a portfolio in Sharesight then all you need to do is arrange for your broker to email contract notes to that portfolio, and your trades will be automatically recorded - with the appropriate contract note attached to each trade!
+Once you set up a portfolio in Sharesight then all you need to do is arrange for your broker to send Trade Confirmation Emails to that portfolio, and your trades will be automatically recorded - with the appropriate trade confirmation attached to each trade!
 From then on all your dividends (franked and un-franked amounts), current share prices, and any relevant corporate action information affecting your earnings are automatically updated in Sharesight.
 Everything you need is ready to give to your adviser and ready for tax time!

 The other good news is that you can share your Sharesight portfolio with your adviser so that they can access all these records and data when they need them as well.
 This means that they are confident that your records are accurate, spend less time entering data, and, have more time available to consult with you regarding any capital gains on shareholdings.
 This saves your adviser a lot of frustration and helps you achieve your best tax outcome!